nebzter/MyMateNatetify-Youtube/README.md

 Notes:
 * This extension was inspired by [Unnecessary Inventions](http://www.youtube.com/@UnnecessaryInventions) and his [website](http://www.mrbeastify.com/)
-* This extension is unofficial and not affiliated with MrBeast or YouTube.
+* This extension is unofficial and not affiliated with My Mate Nate or YouTube.